True-Phi/fawri-plus-website/content/pages/index.md

         title: PLUS
         subtitle: Tailored Add-On Services
         text: >
-          Choose from add-ons like proof of delivery, buy-on-behalf, or refrigerated transport, designed to suit your business requirements.
+          Choose from add-ons like proof of delivery, buy-on-behalf, or chilled transport, designed to suit your business needs.
         image:
           type: ImageBlock
           altText: Placeholder text